rib-president/Hide-on-bush/README.md

 > Before prototype, always one counter one man.
 Now, staffs come only when customer who first time this type of purchase called.
 > stay will be unnecessary.

+* connectivity to mobile pay

+> mobile is not simple calling machine. this can be identification, purchase measure.
+> if prototype connected mobile pay, would be more convenient, fast and secure.